ceverhart/ceverhart.github.io/career.md

 ### LiDAR and GIS, bigger opportunity
 As I was finishing my masters program, I got a call from an colleague who was hiring "project coordinators" for a growing LiDAR processing department.
 The role would be provide technical leadership and coordinate work on projects, including tracking all phases of LiDAR production.
 It also gave me a chance to mentor some really great people, which made me feel like the time I had spent learning well worth it and very rewarding.
 This company had purchased their sensors and was using commercial processing software for LiDAR post-processing.
 That gave me a chance to learn the commercial software using the knowledge I had gained from working with proprietary software.
 There were sonme features that the commercial software didn't have, so the department director assigned me a project early in my time there - build an ArcGIS extension to track acquisition, processing, and editing.

+Building that ArcGIS LiDAR tracking extension was a transition to developing and using GIS for mapping production work.
+The tracking extension was a success, and it was used for a couple of years.
+There were also other ways to apply GIS to aerial mapping and I embraced those opportunities.
+Processing breaklines, automating raster and vector product generation, and LiDAR dataset QC tools.
+It was also during this time that I started making use of the LAS header.
+The LAS specification was very straightforward and alllowed me to get more from our LiDAR datasets.
+One of my favorite tools came out of that time - LAS bounding box to shapefile.

+After a few years, I left that company to become a developer for a LiDAR software startup.
+The objective of that new job was to build an ArcGIS extension for their LiDAR processing software.
+I did build that extension, but the company was not successful and I ended up at the company (from the last two paragraphs).
+I returned to that company as a technical lead, picking up much of the GIS work that I had done on the first round.

+### Enterprise Applications

 __...to be continued__